Simple business plan examples

-- What are the projected requirements of unit products in the market in the next 2, 4, 5, and 10 years?
+- What are the projected requirements for unit products in the market in the next 2, 4, 5, and 10 years?

 - How many units you will be able to supply in the next 2, 4, 5, and 10 years?

-Put these questions with appropriate answers in the business plan that is very useful for loan applications.
+Putting these questions with appropriate answers in the business plan is very useful for loan applications.